interrogator/corpkit/doc_edit.md

 ---
 {% include linkrefs.html %}

+## Quickstart: relative frequencies

+Before diving into the many features in the `Edit` tab, we'll start small.
+Let's use `Edit` to turn absolute frequencies to relative frequencies.
+Just follow these steps:

+1. Under `To edit`, select an interrogation that you performed previously.
+Its results and totals branches will be displayed on the right.
+2. Select `results` to edit its results, rather than its totals.
+3. Under `Operation`, select `%`.
+4. For `Denominator`, select `Self`, and then the `totals` branch.
+5. Under `Edit name`, pick something memorable.
+6. Hit `Edit`.

+This will generate a relative frequency version of your original interrogation, and store it to memory under the name you chose.
+You can then do all sorts of things with it:

+1. Select it as the `To edit` data for more complex editing
+2. Manually alter the values in the spreadsheets and hit `Update interrogation(s)`
+3. Head to the `Visalise` tab to plot the results
+4. Go back to the `Interrogate` tab and use the `Previous` and `Next` buttons to see the results in a larger window
+5. Navigate to `Menu` &rarr; `Manage project` and:
+  * Save it permanently to `project/saved_interrogations`
+  * View the options that generated it
+  * Rename it
+  * Export it to CSV
+  * Remove it from memory
+  * Delete it from `project/saved_interrogations`

+You'll notice, however, that we just skipped over *a lot* of options and buttons.
+In the sections below, editing is outlined in more detail.

 ## Selecting data to edit

 You can select any interrogation or edited result to edit.
 After this, you need to select a `branch`, either `results` or `totals`.
 These correspond to the two spreadsheets in the `Interrogate` tab.
 Some kinds of searches do not generate both branches, however: `Count tokens`, for example, produces only a totals branch.

 ## Operations and denominators

-A common task is to turn absolute into relative frequencies.
-To do this, you simply select `'%'` as the operation, and `self`-`totals` as the denominator.
-To calculate a ratio, you could use '&divide;'.
+A very common task is to turn absolute into relative frequencies.
+To do this, you simply select `'%'` as the operation, and `self` `totals` as the denominator, as in the *Quickstart* example.
+To calculate a ratio, rather than a percentage, you could use the '&divide;' operator.
+The subtraction operator may be a useful way of removing a false positive result.

+The other operations are:

+1. `Combine`: join two interrogations, aggregating any column that appears in both.
+2. `Keywords`: perform log-likelihood keywording
+3. `%-diff`: perform percentage-difference keywording
+4. `rel. dist`.: To use on Interrogations produced with the `Distance from root` option

+Keywording is treated in more depth [here](http://interrogator.github.io/corpkit/doc_edit.html#keywording).

-### Relative frequencies: an example
+### Relative frequencies: a more detailed example

-Perhaps you are interested in the most common plural nouns in each subcorpus of your corpus.
+Perhaps you are interested in the **most common plural nouns** in each subcorpus of your corpus.
 Your subcorpora, however, vary quite a lot in size, so you think relative, rather than absolute, frequencies are more appropriate.

 You decide you want to get the relative frequency of plural nouns compared to: